photon1503/az-native/labs/lab-06/readme.md

 ## Task: Implement the payment process

 - Take the [Order Service CQRS](./starter/orders-service-cqrs/) from the previous lab and connect it to the `Payment Service` using Azure Service Bus and a queue.
-    - Update the configuration to connect to the `aznativesb$env` Service Bus namespace.
-    - Implement `PaymentRequest.cs`.
+    - Implement the class for `PaymentRequest` messages.
-    - Implement a ServiceBusProxy.
-Keep things simple as we will use Dapr in the next lab.
     - Use the `OrdersController` to publish the event.

 - Take the [Payment Service](./starter/payment-service/) from module 04 as a starting point and implement the `Payment Service`.
 Do not implement the response messages yet.
 In the next lab we will use Dapr to implement the message flow and the response messages.